xShoho/RomanToIntegerRB/README.md

-# Roman To Integer Cconverter in Ruby
+# Roman To Integer Converter in Ruby

 ## Problem Explained